layer-x/unik/docs/pi.md

     readelf --file-header --sections program.bin

 # kernel crashes on boot
-Global and function static variables are not initialized (not zeroed). need to figure out why, might be cause:
+Global and function static variables are not initialized (not zeroed). i.e. BSS section not zeroed.

+it seems that the bss gets mixed with code!

+for example, address of "called" variable is 0x1e3028

+need to figure out why, might be cause:
 ## rodata start address is still 100000